-In order to obtain a meal, Meal Plan participants must present a valid HIU ID Card.
-The person whose name and photo appear on the card must be present in order for the card to be used.
+To obtain a meal, Meal Plan participants must present a valid HIU ID Card.
+The person whose name and photo appear on the card must be present for the card to be used.
 A Meal Plan Swipe is intended for the cardholder only and cannot be used to obtain swipes for others.
 Members of the campus community may not loan and/or borrow HIU ID Cards.
 Failure to present a valid HIU ID Card may result in denial of service.